earthai-tech/k-diagram/docs/source/user_guide/uncertainty.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Purpose:**
-This function creates a **polar quiver plot**, another novel visualization
-from the framework in :cite:t:`kouadiob2025`, to visualize vector data.
+This function produces a **polar quiver plot** to visualize vector data
-Each arrow on the plot represents a vector, showing both its **magnitude**
+(magnitude + direction)—handy for forecast revisions, error vectors, or
+physical flows within verification workflows (see tooling context,
+:footcite:p:`Brady2021`) and rendered with Matplotlib primitives
+:footcite:p:`Hunter:2007`.
+It complements scalar uncertainty views by
+showing directional structure in model dynamics :footcite:p:`kouadiob2025`.
-and **direction**.
-It is an excellent tool for understanding dynamic
+It is a resonable tool for understanding dynamic processes like forecast
-processes like forecast revisions, error vectors, or physical flows.
+revisions, error vectors, or physical flows.

 **Mathematical Concept:**
 Each arrow is a vector defined at an origin point in polar coordinates.